nananananate/personal-website/me/resume-backend.md

 Delegated event planning and led weekly meetings as first president of Acts @ UCI.
   - With the help of the board, Acts saw membership increase by 200%.
   - Conducted migration to remote meetings and activities due to COVID-19 (maintained majority member retention) through close teamwork with the board and sister clubs.
-  - Designed a new website and established presence on UCI's online system, seeing over 70 student engagements in 2 days during a virtual fair.
   - Coordinated large group events with a team of 6 members, averaging 2 large group events a month both before and after COVID-19